Adding data to a project

 - Add a file as a data asset to your project to share with others, for example, a DataFrame you created in a notebook and saved to the project storage.
 Files in the project storage that are not listed on the Assets page of your project have not been added as data assets to your project.

-- Delete a file from the project storage.
-Deleting a file from the project storage does not remove the file metadata.
-Therefore you still see the file listed as a data asset on the Assets page of your project.
+Delete a file from the project storage.
+Deleting the file means it’s deleted from the project storage and from the data asset on the Assets page of your project.

 - Download a file from the project storage to your local system.